-Foxfire Recording and CMH Records recording artist, I discovered my love for bluegrass music in the early 1970s, learning to play in many different bluegrass bands on a variety of instruments including mandolin, banjo, guitar, dobro, and upright bass.
-I am now dedicated to the art of bluegrass mandolin and singing baritone.
-Over the years I have written quite a number of bluegrass tunes for all the bluegrass instruments; 12 featured on Carolina Chimes.
-On 10 of the cuts, I played a July 9,1923 Gibson F5 Lloyd Loar Mandolin.
+Now a Foxfire Recording and CMH Records recording artist, Rudi discovered his love for bluegrass music in the early 1970s, learning to play in many different bluegrass bands on a variety of instruments including mandolin, banjo, guitar, dobro, and upright bass.
+He is now dedicated to the art of bluegrass mandolin and singing baritone.
+Over the years he has written quite a number of bluegrass tunes for all the bluegrass instruments; Twelve of his favorites are featured on Carolina Chimes.
+On ten of the cuts, he played an iconic July 9,1923 Gibson F5 Lloyd Loar Mandolin.

-I have performed on stage with many internationally known bluegrass musicians including the legendary multi-GRAMMY Award winning fiddle player Bobby Hicks, multi-GRAMMY Award nominee fiddle player Byron Berline, award winning banjo hotshots: John Hickman, Billy Constable, Dennis Caplinger, and GRAMMY Award nominees, Craig Smith and Pat Sauber, as well as two-time GRAMMY Award winning bass player Gene Libbea, from The Nashville Bluegrass Band, GRAMMY Award nominee and original Bluegrass Cardinal bass player, Bill Bryson, three members of the Country Boys (later the Kentucky Colonels), bass man Eric White, banjo player, Billy Ray Lathum, and dobro player, Leroy Mack.
+Rudi has performed on stage with many internationally known bluegrass musicians including the legendary multi-GRAMMY Award winning fiddle player Bobby Hicks, multi-GRAMMY Award nominee fiddle player Byron Berline, award winning banjo hotshots: John Hickman, Billy Constable, Dennis Caplinger, and GRAMMY Award nominees, Craig Smith and Patrick Sauber, as well as two-time GRAMMY Award winning bass player Gene Libbea, from The Nashville Bluegrass Band, GRAMMY Award nominee and original Bluegrass Cardinal bass player, Bill Bryson, three members of the Country Boys (later the Kentucky Colonels), bass man Eric White, banjo player, Billy Ray Lathum, and dobro player, Leroy Mack.

-My various California band projects with Foxfire, Liberty, as well as North Carolina band, Blue Wheel Drive, have showcased my talents playing dobro or mandolin, and singing baritone.
-My array of recording credits on various CMH records Pickin’ On CDs over the years include playing cuts with award winning, Punch Brothers fiddler, Gabe Witcher, award winning multi instrumentalist, Dennis Caplinger, multi GRAMMY Award nominee dobro player, Rob Ickes, multi GRAMMY Award nominee, Herb Pederson, and many others.
+His various California band projects with Foxfire, Liberty, Silverado, with banjo great Patrick Sauber, as well as North Carolina band, Blue Wheel Drive featuring legendary fiddler Bobby Hicks, have showcased his talents playing dobro or mandolin, and baritone vocals.
+His array of recording credits on various CMH Records Pickin’ On Series CDs over the years include playing cuts with GRAMMY award winning, Punch Brothers fiddler, Gabe Witcher, award winning multi instrumentalist, Dennis Caplinger, multi GRAMMY Award nominee dobro player, Rob Ickes, multi GRAMMY Award nominee, Herb Pederson, and many others.

 Rudi currently plays with The Gary Mackey Band and bluegrass band, Blue Wheel Drive (with Rob Parks).